Gerard B.·August 21, 2025·7 min read

 Do I Need to Pay Taxes in Spain on a Non-Lucrative Visa?

-If you stay in Spain more than 183 days per year, you are considered a tax resident.
+If you live in Spain more than 183 days per year, you are a tax resident.
 That means:

 • You must declare your worldwide income to Spanish tax authorities and file an annual tax return (declaración de la renta).